 Green Bee Life Founder, Maria Calabrese has endured a heavy sequence of traumatic life events.
 Amidst all their disruption, they opened her eyes to the cannabis space, for which she is eternally humbled and gracious.

-Long-term use of NSAI (non-steroidal anti-inflammatory) medicine contributed to Maria losing 20% of her large intestine.
-Only then, she had learned that over 100,000 people per year die from GI bleeds related to these types of medicine.
+Long-term use of NSAI (non-steroidal anti-inflammatory) medicine contributed to my losing 20% of my large intestine.
+Only then, did I learn that over 100,000 people per year die from GI bleeds related to these types of medicine.

-All the while, Maria leaned on her spirit animal Juanita, a rescue pup from the desert of Mexico.
-For 17 years, Juanita was there for Maria’s highs and the lows, but now was suffering, herself, from congestive heart failure, loss of appetite and severe arthritis.
+All the while, I leaned on my spirit animal "Juanita," a rescue pup from the desert of Mexico.
+For 17 years, Juanita was there for my highs and my lows, but after a long and blessed life my girl was suffering, herself, from congestive heart failure, loss of appetite and severe arthritis.

-Right as Prop 64 was to hit the CA ballot, for which Maria would vote “Yes,” medical marijuana was recommended to extend Juanita’s life, helping with pain management and appetite.
-Despite being for legalization, she had a visceral reaction to the idea; give the “deadly” drug she had been raised to disdain to her soulmate?
+Right as Prop 64 was to hit the CA ballot, for which I would vote “Yes,” medical marijuana was recommended to extend Juanita’s life, helping with pain management and appetite.

-With a heavy heart, and in spite of deep-seated reservations, Maria decided there was nothing she wouldn’t try for her beloved desert mutt.
-The process was an emotional rollercoaster of doubt, shame, fear, and confusion, from the moment she requested a recommendation to her first time stepping foot into a dispensary.
-She wished, at the time, that there was a reliable, unbiased source of educational content about cannabis.
-Rather, she was met with conflicting information, misguided budtenders, incentivized brand loyalists, and recreational users that fit her preconceived stereotype of “potheads” giving her even more anxiety.
+With a heavy heart, and in spite of deep-seated reservations, I decided there was nothing I wouldn’t try for my beloved desert mutt.
+The process was an emotional rollercoaster of doubt, shame, fear, and confusion, from the moment I requested a recommendation to my first time stepping foot into a dispensary.

-Maria describes her evolution in the cannabis space from starting as paranoid, to skeptical, then curious, and now enthusiastic, proud, and informed.
-A common path for boomers; one of the fastest growing groups of cannabis users.
-Today, Maria says “When I was in Law School my favorite quote was “Eve was Framed.”
+My journey is a common path for boomers; one of the fastest growing groups of cannabis users.
+“When I was in Law School my favorite quote was “Eve was Framed.”
 Neither the apple nor the cannabis plant are forbidden, rather God Given and every being’s right.”

 Ultimately, cannabis, alongside much love and medical care, extended Juanita’s life for nine precious months, resulting in a peaceful passing.
-Maria began researching and using cannabis medicinally for her own pain management and health, learning about her endocannabinoid system and the multitude of benefits that come from this plant medicine.
-She was determined to help others explore, and make informed choices, while simultaneously ending the stigma and shame around marijuana.
-She was, in essence, pollinating Green Bee Life.
+I began researching and using cannabis medicinally for my own pain management and health, learned about my endocannabinoid system and the multitude of benefits that come from this plant medicine.
+I was determined to help others explore, and make informed choices, while simultaneously ending the stigma and shame around marijuana.
+I was, in essence, pollinating Green Bee Life.